Buffalo Bill

-One of the most famous and well-known figures of the American Old West, Buffalo Bill's legend began to spread when he was only 23.
-Shortly thereafter he started performing in shows that displayed cowboy themes and episodes from the frontier and Indian Wars.
-He founded Buffalo Bill's Wild West in 1883, taking his large company on tours in the United States and, beginning in 1887, in Great Britain and continental Europe.
+William Frederick Cody (February 26, 1846 – January 10, 1917), better known as Buffalo Bill, was an American soldier, bison hunter, and showman.
+One of the most famous figures of the American Old West, Cody began performing at the age of 23.
+He performed in shows that displayed cowboy themes and episodes from the frontier and Indian Wars.
+He founded Buffalo Bill's Wild West in 1883, taking his large company on tours in the United States and, beginning in 1887, in Europe.